Ihtheram/CS_Study_Docs/Software Engineering/SDLC.md

 ## Story Pointing

-Story pointing allows teams to keep track of the progress (velocity) of their sprint/project, and create burndown charts
+Story pointing is the process of assigning points to each user story or requirements. a user story allows teams to keep track of the progress (velocity) of their sprint/project, and create burndown charts

 Burndown Charts: chart the amount of story points that been completed each day, vs the number of points remaining